rfeinman/pytorch-minimize/README.md

 Although PyTorch offers many routines for stochastic optimization, utilities for deterministic optimization are scarce; only L-BFGS is included in the `optim` package, and it's modified for mini-batch training.

 MATLAB and SciPy are industry standards for deterministic optimization.
-These libraries have a comprehensive set of routines; however, automatic differentiation is not supported.
+These libraries have a comprehensive set of routines; however, automatic differentiation is not supported.*
 Therefore, the user must specify 1st- and 2nd-order gradients explicitly (if they are known) or use finite-difference approximations.

 The motivation for this library is to offer a set of tools for deterministic optimization with analytical gradients via PyTorch's autograd.

+_

+*MATLAB offers minimal autograd support via the Deep Learning Toolbox, but the integration is not seamless: it requires alternative "dlarray" structures and only a [subset of functions](https://www.mathworks.com/help/deeplearning/ug/list-of-functions-with-dlarray-support.html) are supported.

 ## Minimization Routines